 A world without balloons doesn’t have to be devoid of color or joy.
 There are plenty of eco-friendly alternatives we can use.

 For parties, opt for decorations that can be reused or recycled.
-Tissue paper pompoms, fabric buntings and tissue tassels are not only adorably eye-catching, they can be made at home in a flash — and kids love joining in on the DIY fun.
+Tissue paper pompoms — or better yet, reusable fabric buntings or fabric tassels — are not only adorably eye-catching, they can be made at home in a flash.
+And kids love joining in on the DIY fun.
 If you’re looking for something a little more interactive, ribbon dancers and pinwheels are both fantastic options.
 Not only are they beautiful, they require people to move around to enjoy them!

 It’s time for our love affair with balloons to come to an end.
 We don’t need them.
 There are so many other ways to celebrate — ways that don’t kill wildlife and waste precious natural resources.
 So I challenge you, the next time you consider buying balloons, choose an alternative.
 The planet will thank you.